 The British Library Newspaper Archive is a massive and absolutely fascinating resource and thanks must go them for their permission in allowing these images to be reproduced (www.britishnewspaperarchive.co.uk).
 Please also note that in copyright images belong to Northcliffe Media Limited and out of copyright images belong to The British Library.

 Not every Shoreham related article or report has been recorded and do not include those:-

 – with a reference to Shoreham but with a subject that does not relate to a Shoreham event or person,

 – the same article repeated in other newspapers.

-This has been a considerably time consuming job and the sheer size of the work has meant I haven’t been able to be as precise as I would have wished as regards quality of the images.
+This has been a considerably time consuming job and the sheer size of the work has meant we haven’t been able to be as precise as we would have wished as regards quality of the images.
 So apologies in advance now for:-

 The majority of these articles are gathered from the Sussex Advertiser but that newspaper ceased publication in the 1870’s and the British Library’s archives do not yet have a suitable replacement newspaper that covers Shoreham matters sufficiently.
 The West Sussex Library Service does however have microfilm copies of complete West Sussex Gazette issues from 1860 so 1859 seems to be a logical point at which to terminate this project

 7. Roads & Bridges